Annual Quality Surveys: What Medicare Members Need to Know

 What you should know

-The CAHPS and HOS surveys help CMS determine the quality of the care health care coverage companies provide to Medicare members.
-As Samantha Bartholomew, Stars Program Specialist at Priority Health says, the responses really do matter.
+These surveys are designed to help CMS determine the quality of the care health care coverage companies provide to Medicare members.
+As Heather Lopez, senior project specialist at Priority Health says, the responses really do matter.

-“At Priority Health, we’re proud that more than 95% of our Medicare members would recommend us to their friends and family 1 .
-We believe a big part of that is because we truly listen to our members.
-The results of these surveys are used to measure our plan quality , tell us what we’re doing well and let us know where we can improve,” Bartholomew says.
+“At Priority Health, we’re pleased that more than 95% of our Medicare members would recommend us to their friends and family1.
+We think a big part of that is because of how we listen to our members and these surveys help us do just that.
+We use the survey results to measure the performance of our quality initiatives, identify what we’re doing well and address areas where we can improve,” Lopez says.

-Ian Straayer, manager of Quality Improvement at Priority Health, adds that all Medicare beneficiaries—regardless of their health plan—should take the time to fill out quality surveys to provide important feedback that helps all health plans and providers make improvements.
+Ian Straayer, director of Quality Improvement at Priority Health, adds that all Medicare beneficiariesregardless of their health planshould take the time to fill out quality surveys to provide important feedback.
+Feedback helps all health plans and providers make improvements across many different quality measures, which are related to health outcomes, plan operations and member experience and satisfaction.

-“We feel good about having survey response rates higher than the national average with more than 50% of our Priority Health Medicare members responding to surveys.
-Because of this great feedback, our Medicare Advantage plans earned 4 and 4.5 out of 5 stars from CMS for 2022 2 .
-These ratings reflect how well we take care of our members,” Straayer says.
+“We feel good about having survey response rates higher than the national average with more than 40% of our Priority Health Medicare members responding to surveys.
+Because of this great feedback, Priority Health’s HMO-POS and PPO plans both earned 4.5 stars, while our D-SNP contract earned 4 Stars.
+Priority Health remains committed to high quality plans that meet members’ needs and is consistently one of the highest rated plans in Michigan.
+2. These ratings reflect how well we take care of our members,” Straayer says.

 Here are a few surveys Medicare members may receive in the mail over the next year: